Chester Zoo is committed to upholding your privacy and taking care with your personal data as a valued customer, member and user of our website.

 We use “cookies” to identify you when you visit our websites and digital products to help us to understand our website users and enable us to improve the website experience for you and/or other users.
 Please refer to our Cookies Policy for details on how and why we use this data.
 We also collect your IP address and access times.

-We do not and will not sell your information under any circumstances.
+We do not and will not sell your information under any circumstances, and will only share your data with your consent.

 Chester Zoo (NEZS) and Chester Zoo Enterprises Ltd shares your personal data between themselves, so if you give your information to Chester Zoo then this can be shared with Chester Zoo Enterprises Ltd, for example.
 Your personal data will only be shared between the entities for the purposes set out this policy.